 Course: Appetizer, Dip, Dressing, Sauce, Side Dish

-Servings: 1 jar (~½ liter)
+Servings: 1jar (~½ liter)

 Author: Luna Linnemann